Dbishop15/se_project_aroundtheus/README.md

 Adding the line with (evt.preventDefault()) in the submission handler tp prevent the default browser behavior.
 Rendering <template> elements with JavaScript.
 Adding Elements to the DOM.

+**Rendering cards**

+Rewriting the logic to iterate through the array of cards using a for loop by using the appropriate array method like forEach.

+**Form for adding a card**

+Adding a form for adding a new card to the project that can be opened once the user clicks on the "+" button, and be closed when the user clicks on the "Close" button.

+**Adding a card**

+The user can write a custom name for the card and add a link to a picture.
+Once the user clicks on the "Save" button, the new card must appear at the card container's beginning, with the form modal closing simultaneously.
+Connect the handler to the form to watch the submit event.

+**The "Like" button**

+If the user clicks on the "Like" button, the heart changes its color.

+**Deleting a card**

+Adding a delete icon to the cards.
+Then, the buttons work by writing the needed code.

+**Opening the picture modal**

+Once a user clicks on a picture, the modal box with that picture opens.
+When they click "Close," it closes.

+**Smooth modal opening and closing**

+Making the modal box look smooth when opening and closing.
+When being opened, all the modal boxes smoothly appear out from transparency, and when being closed, they smoothly become completely transparent again.

 ### GitHub Pages link